DataDog/documentation/content/en/tracing/enable/_index.md

 {{< partial name="apm/apm-containers.html" >}}

-Once your application is instrumented with the tracing client, by default traces will be sent to `localhost:8126`.
+Note: After having instrumented your application, the tracing client sends traces to `localhost:8126` by default.

 ## Configure your environment

 There are several ways to specify an environment when reporting data:

-1. Host tag: Use a host tag with the format env:<ENVIRONMENT> to tag all traces from that Agent accordingly.
+1. **Host tag**: Use a host tag with the format `env:<ENVIRONMENT>` to tag all traces from that Agent accordingly.
-2. Agent configuration: Override the default tag used by the Agent in the Agent configuration file.
+2. **Agent configuration**: Override the default tag used by the Agent in the Agent configuration file.
 This tags all traces coming through the Agent, overriding the host tag value.
   apm_config:
   env: <ENVIRONMENT>
-4. Per trace: When submitting a single trace, specify an environment by tagging one of its spans with the metadata key env.
+4. **Per trace**: When submitting a single trace, specify an environment by tagging one of its spans with the metadata key `env`.
 This overrides the Agent configuration and the host tag’s value (if any).
-Consult the trace tagging documentationto learn how to assign a tag to your traces.
+Consult the [trace tagging documentation](/tracing/advanced/adding_metadata_to_spans/?tab=java) to learn how to assign a tag to your traces.

 ## Other ways to collect traces